The Best Cannabinoids, Quickly and Discretely

 1. Too Much Fat

 Fats are tricky when it comes to THC absorption in the body.
 If you eat the right amount of fatty foods with your edibles, it will increase the effect of the THC consumed.
 But excessive fat-high foods will reduce THC absorption.
 This means the more fat you eat, the less hard your edibles will hit.
+A low-dose edible paired with a small fatty snack is the easiest way to predict how it'll affect you.

 The science works like this: cannabinoids like CBD and THC are fat-soluble and require a lipid medium called mixed micelles to be absorbed in the body.
 Limited fats help produce mixed micelles.
 But too much fat engages the bile salts and phospholipids, which are responsible for assembling the mixed micelles.
 As these precious resources are used up to process the fat, mixed micelles stop forming.
 Thus, THC absorption is impacted.